ska-telescope/skampi/test-harness/tests/acceptance_tests/README.md

 ## Architecture

 To ensure the test scripts are executing via the OET they have to be invoked on an exact replica of the OET execution environment.
-Thus an acceptance tester is deployed using the exact same container (and its configuration) used for the OET.
-In essence therefore, the acceptance tester become the OET.
+Thus the container (and therefore pod) used in performing the test must be loaded with the exact same image (or package) that will be used in deploying the MVP during production.
+For testing the MVP in the CI pipeline this is acheived by ensuring the test runner is loaded with the same container image as used for the oet.
+During development the user can make use of an interactive pod that gets deployed with a skampi repository as its volume using the same image as for the oet container.

-The deployment consists of two parts:
+Note that during interactive development the testing deployment consists of two parts:

 1. The git storage (Persistance Volume CLaim and Persistance Volume)
 2. The test pod (mounting on the storage)